Skip to main content

 Heat producers

-Keep heat producers away from your thermostat and turn off unnecessary heat-producing devices, such as incandescent and halogen light bulbs, appliances, and electronics.
-Use a microwave, slow cooker, air fryer, or indoor grill instead of a conventional oven.
-Do not use your dishwasher’s dry cycle; instead, let the dishes air dry.
-Wash and dry clothes when the day is cool, and air dry them when possible.
+Limit heat producers and keep them away from your thermostat.
+Turn off unnecessary heat-producing devices, such as some light bulbs, appliances, and electronics.
+Use a microwave, slow cooker, air fryer, or an outdoor grill instead of a conventional oven.
+Do not use your dishwasher’s dry cycle and instead let the dishes air dry.
+Use the dishwasher and do laundry after the sun has set.
+Air dry clothes outside to avoid adding humidity.